 - 1. Design and Create Conceptual Relational Database Using a professional modeling application - 2.
 Implement Physical Database from a Conceptual Design - 3.
 Work as part of a professional team to design, code, test and debug normalized databases - 4.
 Correctly use the elements of Relational Algebra retrieving result sets from relational databases - 5.
 Create source code and execute SQL statements that are syntactically correct - 6.
 Demonstrate a knowledge of input and output routines, data types, and data operations - 7.
-Create separate software modules in Procedural Language SQL - 8.
 Demonstrate a knowledge of key concepts in Database Theory